 PUPIL PREMIUM

-ASPIRE - LEARN - FLOURISH
+ACHIEVE - LEARN - FLOURISH

 The Aspire Learning Federation is made up of two schools - Elm Park Primary School and R J Mitchell Primary School in the London Borough of Havering.